Propel your practice into the 21st Century with these law firm marketing tips.

 Out strategize your competition.

 Figure out the best methods to present your law firm online.
 Marketing your law firm not only spreads the word about your services but can help you gain leads and bring you the kinds of cases you want.
-We’ve come up with thirteen law firm marketing tips to help you get started.
+We’ve come up with thirteen law firm marketing tips to help you get started – all of them can be applied to your personal law firm marketing plan!

 1. Share your expertise.